 (3) It shall not be a defence to any action, claim or demand however arising that any condition, warranty or obligation was breached or was not fulfilled by reason of any inspection, examination, test, or calibration made or other thing done under the authority of this Act.

-[Section 24: Correction to reprint in Gazette 28 Oct 2003 p.
+[Section 24: Correction to reprint: Gazette 28 Oct 2003 p.
 4527.]

 24A.
 Disclosure of information to the Medical Radiation Practice Board of Australia